lit/lit/docs/_guide/06-concepts.md

 This means that the strings can be used as a key into a cache so that lit-html can do the template preparation just once, the first time it renders a template, and updates skip that work.

-## HTML `<template>` Elements
+## HTML template Elements

-A `<template>` element is an inert fragment of DOM.
-Inside a `<template>`, script don't run, images don't load, custom elements aren't upgraded, etc. `<template>`s can be efficiently cloned.
-They're usually used to tell the HTML parser that a section of the document must not be instantiated when parsed, and will be managed by code at a later time, but it can also be created imperatively with `createElement` and `innerHTML`.
+A `<template>` element contains an inert fragment of DOM.
+Inside the template's content, script don't run, images don't load, custom elements aren't upgraded, and so on.
+The content can be efficiently cloned.
+Template elements are usually used to tell the HTML parser that a section of the document must not be instantiated when parsed, and will be managed by code at a later time; but template elements can also be created imperatively with `createElement` and `innerHTML`.

 lit-html creates HTML `<template>` elements from the tagged template literals, and then clones them to create new DOM.